QuasiIdeas/BunchOfQuasiIdeas/Time capsule project.md

 #----------------------------------------------------------------------------------------------------------------------
-# Site apocalyptoLIB
+# Site LIB
 Project goal: Overcome the Great Filter.
 To develop a device capable of teaching future generations living after an existential catastrophe some of our technologies or the technologies of the ancients.

-The apocalyptoLIB site is a continuation of the Time Capsule device project, which in turn was described in my story "Excavations of the Ancients"
+The LIB site is a continuation of the Time Capsule device project, which in turn was described in my story "Excavations of the Ancients"

 Site purpose.
 To provide for the use and compilation of the inhabitants of the planet Earth an electronic library with themes related to the reorganization of civilization